 An academic poster is a summary of your research, scholarly, or creative project in a visually engaging way.
 It must be academically sound, highlighting the context of your work (through photographs, maps, etc.), your methods, and results (with graphs, charts, photographs, etc.).

 The poster should be able to stand on its own as a clear, logical presentation of your work, without any explanation from you.

-To do a poster presentation, you should prepare an “elevator speech” – a one to two-minute summary of your project that you could deliver to anyone during a typical elevator ride.
-Don’t wait for viewers to ask a question; say, “Would you like to hear about my research in about two minutes or less?”
-This frees them from having to read and figure it all out themselves.
+With your poster presentation, you should prepare a two to five minute summary of your project that you will deliver to the audience.
 Then offer to answer questions.
 If you don’t know an answer, admit it, speculate with the person, or ask what s/he thinks.
 Be sure to check to see if your listener understands the technical aspects of your explanation and if what you’re saying makes sense.